-Make your university room Instagram-worthy without blowing your student budget.
+Make your university room Instagram-worthy and a more comfortable home without blowing your student budget.

 Tired of how your room looks?
+Want to make a generic student room to look and feel more like a home?
 Learn how to decorate your student room with our top tips:

 1. Add strings of fairy lights